 Now that the basic deck plans are done, I want to make a 3D model of the ship.
 I’m going to be posting this as a series of small articles as I work on the model so you can see the bits and pieces as they happen.
 Let’s get started.

 I’m going to be trying something new for this model.
 Well, new for me at least.
 I’m going to attempt to create the model in Blender.
 I’ve used Blender a bit in the past but only to add materials and textures to an existing model that I created somewhere else.
 Never to completely create the model from scratch.
 In the past I’ve done all my models in another program called OpenSCAD.
 It has some features that I really like (as described in this post on the Arcane Game Lore Blog).
 But it also is fairly simple and I’d like to have the extra control an options available in Blender.
-If you want to see some of the other things I’ve created, check out the 3D Modeling/Printing category over on the Arcane Game Lore Blog.
+If you want to see some of the other things I’ve created, check out the 3D Models category here on the Expanding Frontier.
 That includes several posts I’ve made on the subject.

 So we’ll see how this goes.
 I’ve been working through a Blender fundamentals tutorial on Pluralsight and feel comfortable with the basics that I think I’ll need to create this model.
 If all else fails, I can fall back on OpenSCAD.
 In truth I’ll be using both of those tools in this project since I can export objects from OpenSCAD into Blender.
 So for parts and pieces that make more sense to create in OpenSCAD, I’ll be using that.

 For this ship, the first step was to lay out all the interior pieces in their proper size and position.
 This is what I’m calling the skeleton of the ship.
 Once that is done, I can build the hull around the interior structure so that it is all properly contained.